enMedD/enmedd-ai/CONTRIBUTING.md

 powershell -Command "uvicorn model_server.main:app --reload --port 9000"
 ```

-The first time running Danswer, you will need to run the DB migrations for Postgres.
+The first time running Arnold AI, you will need to run the DB migrations for Postgres.
 After the first time, this is no longer required unless the DB models change.

-Navigate to `danswer/backend` and with the venv active, run:
+Navigate to `enmedd/backend` and with the venv active, run:
 ```bash
 alembic upgrade head
 ```